iturdikulov/notes/computer.md

 A computer is essentially a universal device for processing information.

-- TODO: Find computer enhance course by Muratori
+- - [ ] Find computer enhance course by Muratori

 ## Central processing unit (CPU)